Char Dham Yatra Packages From Delhi– 4 Dham Tour Uttarakhand

 The journey begins in Delhi, where travellers are welcomed and driven to Haridwar, a sacred city known for its evening Ganga Aarti.
 From here, the route unfolds into the heart of Uttarakhand, taking you to the peaceful town of Barkot, the hot springs of Jankichatti, and onward to Yamunotri, the source of the Yamuna River.
 Pilgrims trek to the shrine, often cooking rice in the temple’s thermal waters as an offering.

 From Barkot, the route moves toward Uttarkashi and Gangotri, the origin of the Ganga River.
 The view of the surrounding snow-capped peaks and the purity of the river make this a deeply moving experience.
-After Gangotri, the yatra continues to Guptkashi, a serene town often described as the gateway to Kedarnath.
+After Gangotri, the yatra continues to Guptkashi, a calm town often described as the gateway to Kedarnath.
 Here begins the more adventurous leg of the pilgrimage — the trek to Kedarnath temple, nestled in the high Himalayas, surrounded by dramatic cliffs and spiritual silence.
 Despite the effort it takes to reach, Kedarnath is said to offer instant divine connection and immense peace.

 Following Kedarnath, the tour moves on to Badrinath, one of the most visited Vishnu temples in India.
 Situated in a valley surrounded by the Nar and Narayan mountain ranges, Badrinath combines spiritual vibrancy with breath-taking natural beauty.
 Pilgrims also visit Mana, the last village before the Tibet border, and nearby confluences like Vishnu Prayag and Nand Prayag, adding historical and geographical depth to the journey.